top of page

 Over the course of the program, I have become more acquainted with aspects of copy editing and writing more academic materials.
 With copy editing I hope to transfer those skills into a career in publishing and other aspects of writing.

-During my time with Rainbow PUSH/PUSH Excel I used more of an academic writing style as the type of writing required a more academically focused style.
+During my time with Rainbow PUSH/PUSH Excel, I used more of an academic writing style as the type of writing required a more academically focused style.
 I used articles on banned books and other controversies in different school systems such as Florida and Texas.
 As a former education major, I was able to navigate an op-ed easily.
-My first project required attention to different school systems in different countries.
-Here I was able to use my background and compare some of the foreign school systems.
+My first project required attention to different school systems in different countries, where I was able to use my background and compare some of the foreign school systems.
 I was also able to find some areas that the United States struggles with which includes the struggle of student emotions and how not all teachers choose to connect with student before they correct the student’s behavior.
-Nancy Freisen mentioned in a phone call that connection before correction is a great way to go in understanding a student’s needs.
+Instructor Nancy Freisen mentioned in a phone call that connection before correction is a great way to go in understanding a student’s needs.
 If a student misbehaves and is immediately sent to the office the student can either “choose to not take it seriously or perhaps seek revenge” This helped me with that portion of the research.

-Overall, my reflection is that I have evolved in both my journalistic and novelistic writing skills.
+Overall, as I have reflected, I know I have evolved in both my journalistic and novelistic writing skills.
 If I did not learn how to use some of essential functions on Microsoft Word, I would not be in head space that I am in now when I write in word.
 The hidden character function showed that baby Braxton just hit enter a bunch of times to get to the next chapter which made the whole document look like a hot mess.
 Pages spawned quicker pushing down the text I have previously written in some spots when I did not know the use of the functions in previous years.
 Both aspects of writing have become essential in what I do.
 Though I prefer to not go into journalism as a future career as I loathe AP style it will still stick to me like Chicago manual style and APA now stick with me more than ever before.
 Becoming familiar with different manuals of style has helped me become a better writer and citer I used to rely on the citation machine back in my early years.
 Furthermore, when I got my placements I was able to thrive in both.

-10 views0 comments
+84 views0 comments

 bottom of page